almightycouch/musiccast/README.md

 ## Usage

-MusicCast devices are automatically discovered and added to `MusicCast.Network`, you can list all registered devices as follow:
+You can list available devices as follow:

 ```elixir
 iex> [{pid, device_id}] = MusicCast.which_devices()
 [{#PID<0.200.0>, "00A0DEDCF73E"}]
 ```

-You can control a device using the `MusicCast.Network.Entity` module:
+Use the `MusicCast.Network.Entity` module to control a MusicCast device:

 ```elixir
 iex> MusicCast.Network.Entity.set_input(pid, "spotify")